-If the parent sample concentration was > 4x the spike concentration, the MS and MSD percent recovery criteria do not apply.
+Recovery criteria for MS and MSD are applicable where the spike concentration is at least 2 to 4 times greater than the native analyte concentration, or as defined in the QAPP.
+If this is not the case, the MS and MSD percent recovery criteria do not apply.
 This should be noted in the data validation report.